wordhop-io/wordhop-npm/README.md

-# [Wordhop](https://www.Wordhop.io) - A Toolkit For Building Human + AI Conversational Experiences
+# [Wordhop](https://www.Wordhop.io) - SDK For Human + AI Conversational Experiences
-## For Chatbots Built in Node.js
+## For Bots Built in Node.js

-Bots can help your business respond faster and scale your service delivery at a lower cost, but bots can't empathize like humans, or solve overly complex customer problems.
-With Wordhop, you can monitor your bots for communication problems and take over live to engage your customers.
-It includes a number of smart alerts out of the box, and you can create your own alerts.
-You can resume automated messaging manually, or if you stop engaging your user, the bot will automatically resume.
-This is how we see humans and AI collaborating on customer service in the messaging era:
+Bots enable businesses to respond to customers immediately and reduce operational costs, but they can’t empathize like humans, and often fail to understand user intent.
+Wordhop solves this problem with a toolkit for creating hybrid human + AI conversational experiences.
+The solution includes a simple SDK for bot developers and an intuitive management interface built on Slack.
+You can monitor bots and get alerts, pause and take over bots, and engage your customers all without leaving Slack.

 ![Solution](https://cloud.githubusercontent.com/assets/7429980/22609969/491afe58-ea31-11e6-8928-27e1a1f1d6bd.png)